jparkington/Electric-Brew/README.md

 ```
 ![Energy Usage by Energy Generation Type](/fig/analysis/nf/supplier_fig.png)

-In looking more closely at the energy supply by generation type, the data distinctly shows that during summer months, the brewery derives a substantial portion of its energy from solar power, with peaks in solar energy usage notably in September and July, at **87.4%** and **70.5%** respectively.
-This trend is a testament to the brewery's successful implementation of solar power through its partnership with Ampion initiated in September 2022.
+In looking more closely at the energy supply by generation type, the data distinctly shows that during summer months, the brewery derives a substantial portion of its energy from solar power, with peaks in solar energy usage notably in September at **87.4%**.
+The surrounding months approximate a **75%** distribution, which is in alignment with the brewery's original apportioning agreement for their solar credit allocation.

 However, during winter months, the reliance on solar energy diminishes significantly, with the lowest solar energy usage recorded in December at merely **8.5%**.
 This seasonal variance is characteristic of Maine's climate, where solar energy generation is less efficient during shorter, cloudier winter days.
 The stark contrast in energy sourcing between summer and winter months reflects the natural limitations of solar power in the northeastern United States but also highlights an opportunity for Austin Street to optimize its energy management.